-Cedar Island is in production on the hybrid doc, NORTHLORE, with directing team Melaina Sheldon and David Hamelin for NFB/CBC.
-They are in pre-production on SHIFTING GROUND, for Knowledge Network, with directors Jordan Wilson and Marina Dodis looking at the reclamation of treasured objects from the Museum of Anthropology in Vancouver.
+Cedar Island is in post-production on the hybrid animation documentary, NORTHLORE, with directing team Melaina Sheldon and David Hamelin for NFB, CBC and NorthwesTel.
+They are in production on THE SALMON'S CALL for Knowledge Network, a thought-provoking documentary told from the Indigenous perspective delving into the pressing issue of the declining salmon in British Columbia by up-and-coming director Joy Haskell.
 Andrew also recently produced on Screen Siren’s feature doc REVIVAL69: The Concert That Rocked The World for Crave/ARTE/Telefilm.

 Cedar Island’s feature documentary THE MAGNITUDE OF ALL THINGS (NFB/Telus/Telefilm) by Jennifer Abbott (The Corporation) won Best Canadian Feature Award at Planet in Focus, Best Nature & People Film in Ulju, South Korea, Creative Excellence Award at Banff, Audience Choice Award at DocLands in California in 2021, among others.
 It also screened at VIFF (Vancouver), RIDM (Montreal), IDFA (Amsterdam), Cinequest (San Jose), Riviera (Italy), Doc Edge (New Zealand), Bergen (Norway), FReDD (Toulouse), COP26 (Glasgow) among many others and was considered "one of the Top 10 documentaries coming out in 2021" by Doc Weekly.